linkarzu/linkarzu.github.io/_posts/neovim/2023-05-08-vim-commands-for-beginners.md

 - `:wq` - write and quit
   - `ZZ` - also write and quit (shift-Z-Z, notice the Z's are uppercase)
-  - an alternate way of quitting Vim
+  - An alternate way of quitting Vim
 - `:q!` - quit without saving changes
   - `ZQ` - also quit without saving changes (shift-Z-Q, uppercase too)
   - other way of quitting Vim